Australia

 Mount William National Park

-If you’re out here scoping out a secluded paradise to spend a few days doing very little—or nothing at all—then Mount William National Park is screaming your name.
+If you’re out here scoping out a secluded paradise to spend a few days doing very little—or nothing at all—then Mount William National Park is calling your name.
 Nestled in the far northeast corner of Tasmania, the park was first established to help conserve Tasmania’s coastal heathlands, which come ablaze with colourful wildflowers during the warmer months.
 It’s hard not to fall in love with this slice of paradise when you wander along the seemingly endless powder-white beaches with not another person in sight.
-If you’re feeling like getting the blood pumping, dive below the ocean’s surface and explore the abundance of colourful marine habitats.
+If you feel like getting your blood pumping, dive below the ocean’s surface and explore the abundance of colourful marine habitats.
 Mount William National Park is ticking all the boxes as one of Tasmania’s best national parks.